EtorArza/RTDHW/README.md

 With the data already gathered, we need to predict the equivalent runtime of each instance for the machine in which the local search algorithm will be executed (machine M<sub>2</sub>).
 To make the prediction, we need the machine score s<sub>2</sub> of this machine.
 The CPU model of M<sub>2</sub> is "Intel Celeron N4100", with a PassMark <ins>single thread</ins> score of s<sub>2</sub> = 1032.
-This can be found in the [PassMark website](https://web.archive.org/web/20201202213956/https://www.cpubenchmark.net/singleThread.html).
+This can be looked up in the file [cpu_scores.md](https://github.com/EtorArza/RTDHW/blob/master/cpu_scores.md).
-It is important to use the scores on the WayBack Machine link provided above, as the PassMark scores change all the time, and the method is updated with the scores from that link.
+It is important to use the PassMark single thread scores from December 2022 in this file, as the PassMark scores change all the time, and the methodology was fitted with these scores.
 With this information, we are ready to predict the equivalent runtime in machine M<sub>2</sub> with the following formula (Equation (6) in the paper):

 <img src="/github_readme_assets/images/equation_to_predict_equivalent_runtime_case_study_1.png" width="600">